Imagine this: Your insurance agent calls and informs you that your auto insurance policy is being canceled, offering no further explanation.

 4. We are cancelling your policy and not giving you any notice.

 Required notice will vary by state but your insurer must give you written notice of a cancellation or non-renewal and the reason why.
 For instance, Texas requires 10 days' notice, while Massachusetts gives you 20 days.
 If you feel the cancellation is based on inaccurate information, you have the right to appeal.

 If you experience a cancellation, look for a new policy immediately.

-"A lapse of just one day can result in a penalty and a lapse will typically cause your rates to go up," says Penny Gusner, consumer analyst with CarInsurance.com.
+"A lapse of just one day can result in a penalty, and a lapse will typically cause your rates to go up," says Penny Gusner, consumer analyst with Insure.com.

-While insurers in most states consider your credit rating when setting your rates, they cannot deny coverage based solely on your credit rating.
+While insurers in most states consider a credit-based insurance score when setting your rates, they cannot deny coverage based solely on your bad credit.

 Most insurers offer a small discount if you pay the policy in full, but they cannot require it.
 You have the right to pay for your insurance in installments.
 Insurers are allowed to charge a fee for each installment.
-(One exception is if you have a policy attached to an SR-22, which is a form that your car insurance company must file with the state to show that you have obtained -- and will maintain -- certain auto insurance coverages.)
+(One exception is if you have SR-22 insurance that requires an SR-22 form, which is a form that your car insurance company must file with the state to show that you have obtained -- and will maintain -- certain auto insurance coverages.)